-This Moroccan Salad is absolutely fantastic.
-Obviously it looks beautiful in it’s bowl but it is a great one bowl side to serve alongside many main dishes.
-I love to serve it at a BBQ where it will happily sit alongside everything that comes off the BBQ.
+This Moroccan Salad is absolutely delicious.
+Warmly spiced couscous, chunks of feta cheese and roasted vegetables combine together to make a taste sensation.
+Obviously it looks beautiful in it's bowl but it is also a great one bowl side to serve alongside many main dishes.
+I love to serve it at a Summer BBQ where it will happily sit alongside everything that comes off the BBQ.

 - 3 medium courgetttes sliced into 2 cm discs

 - 3 yellow/red peppers cut into 5cm ish squares

 - 3 medium carrots peeled and cut into batons

 - 500 grams medium tomatoes skinless-pour over boiling water and steep to remove skins.

 - 3 tbsps extra virgin olive oil